-Your skin type can change over time due to certain factors such as: aging, genetics, certain medications, and exposure to chemicals.
-Therefore, you want to familiarize yourself with each skin type and pay attention to the characteristics of your skin.
+Your skin type can change over time due to certain factors such as aging, genetics, certain medications, and exposure to chemicals.
+Therefore, you want to familiarize yourself with each one and pay attention to the characteristics of your skin.

 How do I find out my skin type?

 One way to figure out your skin type is to visit your Dermatologist.
-However, you can also follow the steps below and figure it out yourself:
+However, you can also follow the steps below:

-- Wash your face with a gentle cleanser and pat it dry.
+- Wash your face and pat it dry.

 Observing your skin to see if you have any of the characteristics below will help you determine what your skin type is.
 From there, you can learn how to effectively take care of your skin!

 After following the above steps, if your skin feels smooth with little to no imperfections, then it’s safe to say you have normal skin.
 This means you have the right balance of moisture, even skin tone, and smaller pores.

 I mean, that sounds amazing doesn’t it?
 Who wouldn’t want to have normal skin?

 As long as your skin isn’t easily sensitive, you have more options when it comes to choosing products.
 It’s important to focus on investing in products that will be gentle on your skin.
 You also want to ensure your skin remains protected by using sunscreen with at least an SPF of 30 every morning.

 Related Post: 6 Skincare Mistakes to Avoid Making in Your Routine